UndergroundDetection/MICEMD/README.md

-# MicEMD
+# MICEMD
 Modeling, inversion and classification in electromagnetic detection

 ## Preview

 ![Interface](preview.png)

-## Getting Started with MicEMD
+## Getting Started with MICEMD

 * **Prerequisite: Installing Python and Conda**

-    Currently, *MicEMD* will run on Python 3.5, 3.6, 3.7 and 3.8.
-And *MicEMD* depends on some packages in Conda, so the [Anaconda](https://www.anaconda.com/products/individual)       or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) should be installed in your system.
+    Currently, *MICEMD* will run on Python 3.5, 3.6, 3.7 and 3.8.
+And *MICEMD* depends on some packages in Conda, so the [Anaconda](https://www.anaconda.com/products/individual)       or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) should be installed in your system.

 * **Installing Packages**